-The attorneys at CHUNG, MALHAS & MANTEL, PLLC understand that obtaining an employment visa to live and work in the United States can be a daunting task.
-Our firm assists clients to negotiate the complicated statutory requirements to enable U.S. companies to hire and maintain the foreign workers that its business requires.
-Our firm offers free consultations to ascertain the client’s needs and to determine the best course of action to realize that need.
+The Seattle Business Immigration Attorneys at CHUNG, MALHAS & MANTEL, PLLC understand that obtaining an employment visa to live and work in the United States can be a daunting task.
+Our law firm assists clients to negotiate the complicated statutory requirements to enable U.S. companies to hire and maintain the foreign workers that its business requires.
+Our Seattle Business Immigration law firm in Seattle offers free consultations to ascertain the client’s needs and to determine the best course of action to realize that need.
 We offer the professionalism and experience necessary to guide clients through the complicated filing process.

 Non-Immigrant Business Immigration